 That’s it.
 Your site is now ready to be migrated.
 To start the migration, select what you want to migrate.
 You can choose to migrate only WordPress files or database or WordPress files + database.
 For full site migration, select files + database and click ‘Clone then Transfer’.

-Besides the simple backup and migration features, the free version of WPvivid also supports scheduled backups, send backups to cloud storage services such as Google Drive, S3, OneDrive, DigitalOcean, FTP, SFTP, and Dropbox.
+Besides the simple backup and migration features, the free version of WPvivid also supports scheduled backups, sends backups to cloud storage services such as Google Drive, S3, OneDrive, DigitalOcean, FTP, SFTP, and Dropbox.

 Unused Image cleaner